eztephen/notes/README.md

 - If you have an IDE opened, you may navigate on the project and run **NotesApplication.java**

-Helpful link :
+**Helpful link : **
 https://www.geeksforgeeks.org/how-to-run-spring-boot-application/

+**API Endpoints:**

+· POST /v1/notes: Create a new note.

+· GET /v1/notes: Retrieve all notes.

+· GET /v1/notes/{id}: Retrieve a specific note by ID.

+· PUT /v1/notes/{id}: Update a specific note.

+· DELETE /v1/notes/{id}: Delete a specific note.

-For further reference, you may check on the swagger : http://localhost:8080/swagger-ui/index.html#
+_For further reference, you may check on the swagger : http://localhost:8080/swagger-ui/index.html#_